existing in possibility

 blasphemy, reached her foot over to the driver’s side, and stomped on the brake.

-supplying dry land with water by artificial means
+the act of supplying dry land with water by artificial means

 He dug a bunch of